DanalEstes/ChilipepprOfflineProxy/README.md

 ## Installation

 1. Windows
   * a.
 Download the .zip file and extrace ChilipepprProxy.exe.
-Put it where you can find it. **xxx**:
+Put it where you can find it.
+  * b.
+Create a directory called "C:\OfflineHTML".
+Other names and/or locations are acceptable by specifying a flag at runtime (see #Usage)
-2.
+2. Linux
+  * a.
+Download the PERL source.
+Put it where you can find it.
+  * b.
+Edit the header of the source file to add the proper first line for your system.
+This is usually something liek **#!/usr/local/bin/perl**
+3. Mac
+  * Coming Soon.
+4. Other
+  * Do whatever it takes to run a PERL program on your platform.
 ## Usage

 ## Rationale